openxla/stablehlo/docs/spec_draft.md

 ### Semantics

-Generate `results` which is the values of the `inputs` operand, with several slices at indices specified by `scatter_indices`, updated with the values in `updates` using `update_computation`.
+Produces `results` tensors which are equal to `inputs` tensors except that several slices specified by `scatter_indices` are updated with the values `updates` using `update_computation`.

 The following diagram shows how elements in `updates[k]` map on elements in